Polymarket/neg-risk-ctf-adapter/README.md

 ## Use with the UmaCtfAdapter

 The NegRiskOperator and NegRiskAdapter are designed to be used with the [UmaCtfAdapter](https://github.com/Polymarket/uma-ctf-adapter), or any oracle with the same interface.
-A dedicated UmaCtfAdapter will need to be deployed with the UmaCtfAdapter's `ctf` set to the address of the NegRiskAdapter, and the NegRiskOperator's `oracle` set to the address of the UmaCtfAdapter.
+A dedicated UmaCtfAdapter will need to be deployed with the UmaCtfAdapter `ctf` set to the address of the NegRiskAdapter, and the NegRiskOperator's `oracle` set to the address of the UmaCtfAdapter.

 In order to prepare a question for a market using the NegRiskOperator, the question must be initialized on the UmaCtfAdapter first.
 Then, the question may be prepared on the NegRiskOperator where the `_requestId` parameter is the `questionID` returned by the UmaCtfAdapter.